Saurav0129/Real-Time-Sudoku-Solver-/README.md

 ## How It Works 🔍

 1. **UI of Streamlit WebApp**: The Streamlit app provides a simple interface where users can upload an image of a Sudoku puzzle.
-2. **Upload Image**: After uploading, the image is processed, and text is extracted from it using OCR (Optical Character Recognition) to detect the numbers in the grid.
+2. **Upload Image**: After uploading, the image is processed using **OpenCV** for preprocessing, contour detection, and perspective transformation to extract the Sudoku grid.
-3. **Solve Puzzle**: The extracted numbers are passed to a Sudoku-solving algorithm, which fills in the missing numbers.
+3. **Solve Puzzle**: The digits in the grid are recognized using a **TensorFlow model** that detects the numbers from the image.
+4. **Backtracking Algorithm**: Once the digits are recognized, a **backtracking algorithm** is used to solve the Sudoku puzzle by filling in the missing numbers.
-4. **Display Solved Puzzle**: The solved puzzle is displayed on the webpage.
+5. **Display Solved Puzzle**: The solved puzzle is displayed on the webpage for the user to view.
-5. **Download Solved Puzzle**: Users can download the image of the solved Sudoku puzzle by clicking the "Download Solved Sudoku" button.
+6. **Download Solved Puzzle**: Users can download the image of the solved Sudoku puzzle by clicking the "Download Solved Sudoku" button.

 ## Folder Structure 📂